• The average American throws away 80 pounds of clothing per year.

 Where unsold items

-and donations really
+and your donations

-end up
+actually end up

 How brands get away